DavidBellamy/grpo-gsm8k/README.md

 ```

 1. Clone this repo.
-2. Copy env template and add your DeepSeek API key.
+2. Copy env template and add your DeepSeek API key if you intend on generating DeepSeek R1 tokens for SFT.
 ```bash
 cp .env.example .env
 ```